ggstec/SideBarAutoGroup-sublimetext3/README.md

-# SideBarAutoGroup for Sublime Text 3
+# SideBarAutoGroup for ST 2/3

 A web browser page reloading plugin for the [Sublime Text 3](http://sublimetext.com "Sublime Text 3") editor.